dafuloth/dafuloth.github.io/_posts/2018-08-08-Talking-my-way-out-of-an-internship.md

 The recruiter explained in a web conference for applicants that this internship would involve working with different areas of the business across their London offices, so I was hoping I might have got the chance to meet one of their developers.

 So yes, my interests do "lie in developing".
 No sense denying it.
 Next stop, coding bootcamp.
 Makers is a little inaccessible right now due to the £8000 upfront cost.
-Instead, I'm looking at [Flatiron School](https://flatironschool.com/career-courses/coding-bootcamp/london/) because even though they cost more, only only ask for the deposit upfront.
+Instead, I'm looking at [Flatiron School](https://flatironschool.com/career-courses/coding-bootcamp/london/) because even though they cost more, they only ask for the deposit upfront.